 By law, nursing facilities cannot use a physical restraint against the resident without proper authorization and follow-up reviews and interventions to minimize their use in the future.
 Unfortunately, not every nursing facility follows established protocols and regulations and instead use the restraint without consent.
 Not only does an unnecessary or unauthorized restraint restrict freedom to move without being confined, it strips away the resident’s dignity and respect.
-Sadly, the Marengo elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have been unnecessarily restraint by physical and chemical means.
+Sadly, the Marengo elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have been unnecessarily restraint by physical and chemical means.

 Florence Nursing Home